 - Spikes only for visual representation (neck, spine, hip and knee)

-- Discomfort over the bunion, provide discomfort standing, walking on uneven surfaces
+- Discomfort over the bunion causing discomfort when standing and walking on uneven surfaces

 - Gloves – stiffness in hand and fingers

 The impact of Arthritis on daily living